jaymoulin/docker-plex/README.md

 ```

-This will start Plex using your mounted drive in /media path in Plex.
+This will start Plex using your mounted drive in /media path in Plex (library volume not mounted will result in a container only library - this will be harder to fix).

 ```
 docker run -d --restart=always --name plex -v /mnt/usbdrive:/media --net=host jaymoulin/plex